 How Much Emergency Water to Store: Complete Guide

 Figuring out how much emergency water to store is the single most important step in any preparedness plan — and it’s where most people either overthink it or drastically underestimate.
-In my 12+ years of emergency management work across the Pacific Northwest, water has been the resource that separates calm households from desperate ones every single time.
-This guide gives you the exact numbers, the right containers, a rotation schedule that actually works, and backup purification methods so your family stays safe when the tap stops flowing.
+I’ve spent 12+ years in emergency management across the Pacific Northwest, and water has been the resource that separates calm households from desperate ones every single time.
+Not food.
+Not power.
+Water.

 This isn’t hypothetical.
 In 2022, Jackson, Mississippi lost safe drinking water for weeks after its treatment plant failed during flooding.
 Pacific Northwest ice storms routinely knock out municipal water for 5 to 10 days.
 Hurricane Maria left parts of Puerto Rico without clean water for months.
-FEMA data consistently shows that water infrastructure failures are among the most common post-disaster issues — and they affect urban and rural communities equally.

-Stored water gives you immediate access to safe drinking water, eliminates the panic of hunting for bottled water at stripped-bare stores, and buys you time to set up longer-term purification if the disruption drags on.
+Stored water buys you time.
+Time to think, time to plan, and time to set up longer-term purification if the disruption drags on.

 How Much Emergency Water to Store